aymtools/flutter_aymtools/README.md

 ### Undoable dialog

-### Extension of the association between lifecycle in Flutter and 'cancellable'.

 ### A dynamically changing loader

 ### Navigator with interception functionality and related extensions

 ### A customizable toast similar to Android's

-### Other extensions related to 'cancellable' in Flutter

 See [example](https://github.com/aymtools/flutter_aymtools/blob/master/example/) for detailed test case.